citiususc/construe/README.md

 ## Known issues

-- On windows and OS-X systems, the *Dynamic Time Warping* utilities included in the `construe.utils.signal_processing.dtw` package probably won't work.
+- On windows and OS-X systems, the *Dynamic Time Warping* utilities included in the `construe.utils.signal_processing.dtw` package may not work.
 These sources are from the discontinued [mlpy](http://mlpy.sourceforge.net) project, and should be compiled using [cython](http://cython.org) with the following commands:
 ```bash
 $ cd construe/utils/signal_processing/dtw
 $ python3 setup.py build_ext --inplace
 ```
   	Another possible workaround is to install the *mlpy* package and change the `dtw_std` import in the `construe/knowledge/abstraction_patterns/segmentation/QRS.py` module.

 - Abductive interpretation of time-series is NP-Hard [1].
 This implementation includes several optimizations to make computations feasible, but still the running times are probably longer than you expect if the selected abstraction level is `rhythm`.
-Parameter tuning also help to increase the interpretation speed (usually at the cost of worse-quality results).
+Parameter tuning also helps to increase the interpretation speed (usually at the cost of worse-quality results).
 Also try the `-v` flag to get feedback and make the wait less painful ;-).

 ## License